MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/New-AzureRmTrafficManagerProfile.md

 ### -RelativeDnsName
 Specifies the relative DNS name that this Traffic Manager profile provides.
-Traffic Manager combines this value and the DNS domain name that azure_2 Traffic Manager uses to form the fully qualified domain name (FQDN) of the profile.
+Traffic Manager combines this value and the DNS domain name that Azure Traffic Manager uses to form the fully qualified domain name (FQDN) of the profile.

 ```yaml
 Type: String